SER Blog Customer Stories & Use Cases

 For state-of-the-art, transparent supplier management, you should rely on digital tools.
 Here are a few of the tasks that supplier management software will help you to accomplish:

 Use an enterprise content management (ECM) platform, for example, to digitally manage and organize all the documents and information related to your suppliers.
-Our Doxis ECM solution automatically allocates all contracts, purchase orders, invoices and more to the supplier’s correct eFile.
-Thanks to the many integration options, for example, with SAP, ERP and CRM systems, you always have an orderly, end-to-end view of all the relevant information.
+SER’s Doxis ECM platform is a prime example.
+It automatically allocates all contracts, purchase orders, invoices and more to the supplier’s correct eFile.
+Doxis has many integration options which you’ll probably need, especially if you’re using SAP, ERP and CRM systems.
+This way, you always have an orderly, end-to-end view of all the relevant information.

 You can also use Doxis to automate the entire purchase-to-pay process and manage cross-departmental tasks.

-Note: We are an ISO-certified supplier.
-Our development company, SER Software Technology GmbH, is ISO 9001:2015-certified.
+By the way, SER is ISO 9001:2015-certified.
 This means that you can rely on us for quality-assured development processes – without extra audits.

 What matters to manufacturing leaders today